 - Damaged placenta

-- Random malformation of the baby's brain
+- Random malformation of the fetal brain

-- Small pelvic structure of the mother
+- Small pelvis in the mother

 - Breech delivery